jsaizant/TEREC-A2T/README.md

 ## Paper poster

-This poster was presented at the Faculty of Informatics of the University of the Basque Country on June 3rd 2022 as a final project for the Language Analysis and Processing Master's degree.
+This poster was presented at the Faculty of Informatics of the University of the Basque Country (UPV/ EHU) on June 3rd 2022 as a final project for the Language Analysis and Processing Master's degree.

 ![TEREC_Poster](https://user-images.githubusercontent.com/74248167/172026092-af504adf-45ac-4212-b244-54b7a27b3417.png)